arjunguha/BigCodeBench-X/README.md

 [BigCodeBench] is an LLM programming benchmark with complex tasks that cover several domains.
 However, every task can only be solved in Python.
-BigCodeBench-MultiPL is aprogramming language-neutral benchmark that is based on BigCodeBench.
+BigCodeBench-MultiPL is a programming language-neutral benchmark that is based on BigCodeBench.

 A goal of this project is scalability: we believe it is *very easy* to test a